bonaldli/academic-kickstart/content/publication/dhtl-anomaly-tkdd22/index.md

 # Publication name and optional abbreviated publication name.
 publication: "The ACM Transactions in Knowledge Discovery from Data (TKDD)"
-publication_short: "Under revision in The ACM Transactions in Knowledge Discovery from Data (TKDD)"
+publication_short: "The ACM Transactions in Knowledge Discovery from Data (TKDD)"

 abstract: "Anomaly detection is an essential task for quality management in smart manufacturing.
 An accurate data-driven detection method usually needs enough data and labels.
 However, in practice, there commonly exist newly set-up processes in manufacturing, and they only have quite limited data available for analysis.
 Borrowing the name from the recommender system, we call this process a cold-start process.
 The sparsity of anomaly, the deviation of the profile, and noise aggravate the detection difficulty.